mindbar/scorey/algo.md

 ## Points

-- Aggregated score is more accurate better than based on some limited set
+- Aggregated score is more accurate than based on some limited set
-- Article drills give ability to find *very* bad and *very* good articles.
+- Articles drill give ability to find *very* bad and *very* good articles.
 - Maybe 1 negative article among 100 positives describe some really negative point *for you*